CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/thewizardslimited.md

  5. Site Phase
  6. End-of-Turn Phase

-The steps taken during a turn are outlined in the turn summary on page 4, and in a more detailed summary provided on pages 44-46.[^fullsummary]
+The steps taken during a turn are outlined in the turn summary on page 4, and in a more detailed summary provided on [pages 44-46](/rules-archive/the-wizards-limited#full-player-turn-summary).

 ## 5 • CHARACTERS & COMPANIES